hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 ### Calculation of the read coverage scores using the `multiBamSummary` tool

 The `multiBamSummary` tool will calculate the read coverage scores for specific genomic regions between samples and provide the output as a binary compressed numpy array (.npz) file; however, the analysis can be performed on the entire genome by changing the mode of this tool to `bins`.
-It will also output a `readCounts.tab` file that contains a list read counts per sample for every 10,000bp region in the genome.
+If you prefer, it can also output a `readCounts.tab` file that contains a list read counts per sample for every 10,000bp region in the genome from which you can use to create your own images.

 ```
 $ multiBamSummary bins --ignoreDuplicates -p 6 \